Project

 Objectives

-• To ensure epidemiologic surveillance of congenital anomalies in France and Europe;
+• to contribute to the surveillance system for congenital anomalies in France and in Europe;

-• To assess in the general population the impact of health activities on the screening of congenital anomalies;
+• to evaluate, at the population level, the impact of health interventions on the screening of congenital anomalies;

-• To contribute to the etiological research of congenital anomalies through collaborative studies in France and Europe.
+• to contribute to etiological research on congenital anomalies through collaborative French and European studies.

 Method